cyberark/conjur-service-broker-go/README.md

     not the Conjur master.
 This promotes high-availability and scalability of app binding and secret retrieval.

-    When using space host identities, only the org and space layers should be used for permitting access to secrets.
+    When using space host identities, only the org and space groups should be used for permitting access to secrets.
 More information on this is available [below.](#permit-org-space)

     ##### Application-scoped Identity